stormpath/stormpath.github.io/source/php/quickstart/index.markdown

 ***

-## Working with the Stormpath PHP SDK

-### Configure your PHP application

-Configure a Stormpath SDK [`Client`](http://www.stormpath.com/docs/php/product-guide#Client) based on your API key.
-The `Client` is your starting point for all operations with the Stormpath service.
-For example:
+## Create a Client

+The first step to working with Stormpath is creating a Stormpath `Client` using your `apiKey.properties` file.
+The `Client` object is what allows you to communicate with Stormpath.

+First, open the PHP shell by running:

+    $ php -a

+Then, create a new Stormpath `Client` with the following code:

     require 'vendor/autoload.php';
-    ...

     \Stormpath\Client::$apiKeyFileLocation = $_SERVER['HOME'] .  '/.stormpath/apiKey.properties';

-The `Client` instance that will be generated from here is a singleton that will be used to interact with Stormpath.

-### Register your application with Stormpath

-Registering an application with Stormpath allows that application to use Stormpath for its user management and authentication needs.
-Use the `create` method of the `Application` resource class as follows:
+The `Client` instance is an application singleton.
+You should reuse this instance throughout your application code.

+***

+## Create an Application

+Before you can create user Accounts you'll need to create a Stormpath Application.
+An Application in Stormpath is the same thing as a project.
+If you're building a web app named "Lightsabers Galore", you'd want to name your Stormpath Application "Lightsabers Galore" as well.

+You can create an Application using the client you created in the previous step:

     $application = \Stormpath\Resource\Application::create(
+        array(
-      array('name' => 'My Application',
+            'name' => 'My Awesome Application',
-            'description' => 'My Application Description'),
+            'description' => 'Super awesome!',
+        ),
-      array('createDirectory' => true));
+        array('createDirectory' => true)

-Once the application is created, it will automatically create a `Directory` resource based on the name of the application and set it as the default account store.
-New accounts will be created in the default account store.
+    );

+The code above will create a new Application, which we can use later to do stuff
+like:

+- Create user accounts.
+- Log users into their account.
+- etc.

+{% docs note %}
+The only required field when creating an Application is `name`.
+Descriptions are optional!

 ### Create an account